A Meta-Learning Method for Estimation of Causal Excursion Effects to Assess Time-Varying Moderation: Introduction

-In this paper, we present a doubly robust inferential procedure, called ``DR-WCLS'', for evaluating time-varying causal effect moderation in data from sequential randomization processes like MRTs, where treatment, contextual factors, and outcomes all vary over time.
-Recent work by \cite{liu2024incorporating} has examined meta-learning approach in similar settings, focusing specifically on zero-inflated count outcomes and requiring the causal effect model to be correctly specified.
-Our work extends this line of research and makes three original contributions.
-First, we demonstrate that the proposed DR-WCLS criterion can flexibly incorporate supervised learning algorithms into the estimation procedure while allowing for valid inference on the causal parameter of interest.
-In particular, we show that the proposed estimator is consistent and asymptotically normal as either the sample size $n$ or the time horizon $T$ goes to infinity.
-Second, we provide theoretical guarantees of double robustness and gains in estimation efficiency relative to the standard WCLS approach.
-Third, our proposed inferential approach can also provide effective solutions to common challenges in MRT analysis, such as the ``curse of the horizon'' when evaluating carryover effects with inverse probability weighting \citep{liu2018breaking}, and issues related to missing outcomes during the study period.
-The proposed method can help health scientists improve their ability to answer critical scientific questions regarding time-varying effect moderation, and find out when, in what context, and what intervention content to deliver to each person to make the intervention more effective \citep{qian2022microrandomized}.
+We present the ``DR-WCLS'', a doubly robust inferential procedure for evaluating time-varying causal effect moderation in MRTs.
+DR-WCLS flexibly incorporates supervised learning algorithms for valid causal inference, yielding a consistent and asymptotically normal estimator (as $n$ or $T \rightarrow \infty$).
+We provide theoretical guarantees for its double robustness and improved estimation efficiency compared to the standard WCLS approach.
+Furthermore, our method addresses common MRT analysis challenges, such as the ``curse of the horizon'' \citep{liu2018breaking} and missing outcomes, thereby improving scientists' ability to investigate time-varying effect moderation, and find out when, in what context, and what intervention content to deliver to each person to make the intervention more effective \citep{qian2022microrandomized}.